 E-commerce warehousing or fulfilment centres is the storage of products prior to being sold online and distributed to the customer.
 The size of the e-commerce warehouse will vary and reflect the segment it is serving.

-Micro fulfilment centres or MFCs, are generally <10,000 sqm and typically situated near high-density centres of population, where fast market reaction is required.
+Micro fulfilment centres or MFCs, are generally <10,000 sqm and generally situated near high-density centres of population, where fast market reaction is required.
 Typically holding 24-48 hours of inventory requiring regular restocking.

 Larger fulfilment centres or warehouses tend to be >28,000 sqm and hold large and varied inventories to serve a wider delivery area.
 They may be dedicated to operations servicing dominant internet retailers.
 They may also replenish the MFCs stock.